Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Concluding Remarks

 Finally, we see many opportunities for using formal languages to define correct reward specification via reward machines and defining novel RL methodologies to exploit the knowledge within reward machines -- resulting in agents that can understand humans' instructions and use them to solve problems faster.
+To keep pushing in this direction, it might be worth exploring the potential benefits of ascending the Chomsky hierarchy and studying combinations of reward machines with context-free and context-sensitive grammars.

 \acks{We gratefully acknowledge funding from the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, and Microsoft Research.
-The first author also gratefully acknowledges funding from ANID (Becas Chile).
-Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute for Artificial Intelligence \url{www.vectorinstitute.ai/partners}.}
+Resources used in preparing this research were provided, in part, by the Province of Ontario, the Government of Canada through CIFAR, and companies sponsoring the Vector Institute for Artificial Intelligence \url{www.vectorinstitute.ai/partners}.} We also acknowledge the rich multi-disciplinary research environment at the Schwartz Reisman Institute.
+This work was done while the first author was a Ph.D. student at the University of Toronto.